fastfetch-cli/fastfetch-wiki/Modules-TerminalFont.md

   `/etc/vconsole.conf` and falls back to running `showconsolefont --info`.
-- **Font detection needs terminal detection.** The first thing the module does is call `ffDetectTerminal()`; when that produced no process name the error is `Terminal font needs successful terminal detection`, and every `Modules/Terminal` pitfall applies unchanged.
+- **Font detection needs terminal detection.** The first thing the module does is call `ffDetectTerminal()`; when that produced no process name the error is `Terminal font needs successful terminal detection`, and every `Modules-Terminal` pitfall applies unchanged.
 - **Several backends execute other programs.** `wezterm-gui ls-fonts --text a`, `contour font-locator`, `kitty +kitten query-terminal`, `showconsolefont --info`, and on macOS